-I. Purpose Statement Definition of Bullying & Harassment A. Definitions Bullying is unwanted, aggressive behavior that may occur in person or electronically and involves a real or perceived power imbalance.
+I. Purpose Statement Our school community is committed to making our school a safe and caring environment for all.
+We will treat each other with respect, and we will refuse bullying of any kind at our school.
+II.
+Definition of Bullying & Harassment A. Definitions Bullying is unwanted, aggressive behavior that may occur in person or electronically and involves a real or perceived power imbalance.
 The behavior is repeated, or has the potential to be repeated, over time.
 Individuals who engage in bullying others intend to cause harm or distress on the targeted person(s).
 Individuals who are targeted by bullying may experience harm and distress, including impact on physical, psychological, social, or educational harm.
-To be considered bullying, the behavior must be aggressive and include: An imbalance of power: Individuals who bully use their power-such as physical strength, access to embarrassing information, age, position within the school or popularity-to control or harm others.
+To be considered bullying, the behavior must be aggressive and include: • An imbalance of power: Individuals who bully use their power-such as physical strength, access to embarrassing information, age, position within the school or popularity-to control or harm others.
 Power imbalances can change over time and can vary depending on the situation, even if they involve the same people.
 Repetition: Bullying behaviors happen more than once or have the potential to happen more than once.
 The difference between bullying and harassment: Although bullying and harassment overlap at times, not all bullying is harassment and not all harassment is bullying.
 Harassment is also prohibited under this policy.
 Harassment is unwelcome conduct based on a protected class (i.e. race, national origin, color, gender, age, disability, religion, sexual identification) that creates a hostile environment.
 It does not need to include intent to harm, be directed at a specific target, or involve repeated incidents.
 Sexual harassment is unwelcome conduct of a sexual nature, which can include unwelcome sexual advances, requests for sexual favors, or other verbal, nonverbal, or physical conduct of a sexual nature.
 A bullying incident or harassment incident can involve multiple individuals who are bullied and multiple individuals who bully.
 The difference between bullying and peer conflict: Bullying is not the same as peer conflict.
 Conflict resolution and peer mediation may be appropriate for responding to peer conflict, but not to bullying.
-Peer conflict is not covered under this bullying policy.
-Peer conflict is an incident in which individuals with no perceived power imbalance fight, argue, or disagree.
+Peer conflict is not covered under this bullying policy. • Peer conflict is an incident in which individuals with no perceived power imbalance fight, argue, or disagree.
 B. Statement of Scope Our school's consequences for bullying apply when bullying happens: